billingran/Paindemy/README.md

   - MongoDB compass (GUI) [(download)](https://www.mongodb.com/try/download/compass)
   - Visual Studio Code [(download)](https://code.visualstudio.com/)

+2. To ➡ your working repository and input ⌨ "git clone https://github.com/billingran/Paindemy.git" in the terminal

-2. Keys 🔑
+3. Keys 🔑
   - MYDBCODE [(Your db connection url : documentation)](https://www.mongodb.com/docs/manual/reference/connection-string/)
   - GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET [(Google oauth20 id and secret should apply at)](https://console.cloud.google.com)
   - SESSION_SECRET (up to you)
   - GMAIL_USER and (Gmail account and password should generate in your gmail account setting)
   - JWT_SECRET (up to you)
   - API_URL ("http://localhost:5000")

-2. To ➡ your working repository and input ⌨ "git clone https://github.com/billingran/Paindemy.git" in the terminal

-3. Install all dependencies by inputing "npm install"
+4. Install all dependencies by inputing "npm install"

-4.Import all of collections of the repository "database" into your MongoDB compass
+5.Import all of collections of the repository "database" into your MongoDB compass

-5.Input "nodemon server.js" to start the server.
+6.Input "nodemon server.js" to start the server.

-6.Now, you can go to visit "http://localhost:5000"
+7.Now, you can go to visit "http://localhost:5000"

 ## Usage